wshzd/AIGC_Tools/README.md

 # AIGC_Tools
-AIGC main model introduction, including  Music, Picture, Text, Video
+AIGC main model introduction, including  Music, Picture, Text, Video and Fusion, that is, they transform each other.
 ## Table of Contents
 - [Music](#music)
 - [Picture](#picture)